mba811/weblogic-docker/README.md

 Docker configurations to facilitate installation, configuration, and environment setup for developers.

 ## Install Oracle Linux 7 Base Docker Image
+The Dockerfiles contained in this project will build images based on the Oracle Linux 7.0 Base Docker Image.
+In order to easily install that, run the following script:

 		$ install-ol7-docker-image.sh

+For more information and documentation, read the [Docker Images from Oracle Linux](http://public-yum.oracle.com/docker-images) page.

 ## Choose your WebLogic Distribution
 This project hosts two configurations for building Docker images with WebLogic 12c.